swiftlang/swift-evolution/visions/webassembly.md

 libraries need a Swift SDK for running tests for WASI, so this will benefit the previous point in stabilizing support for this platform.

-3. Make to easier to evaluate and adopt Wasm with increased API coverage for this platform in Swift core libraries.
+3. Make it easier to evaluate and adopt Wasm with increased API coverage for this platform in Swift core libraries.
 As a virtualized embeddable platform, not all system APIs are always available or easy to port to WASI.
 For example, multi-threading, file system access, and localization need special support in Wasm runtimes and certain amount of consideration from a developer adopting these APIs.

 4. Improve support for cross-compilation in Swift and SwiftPM.
-We can simplify versioning, installation, and overall management of Swift SDKs for cross-compilation in general, which is beneficial not only foe WebAssembly, but for all platforms.
+We can simplify versioning, installation, and overall management of Swift SDKs for cross-compilation in general, which is beneficial not only for WebAssembly, but for all platforms.

 5. Continue work on Wasm Component Model support in Swift as the Component Model proposal is stabilized.
 Ensure